Moringa-SDF-PT10/group-12-fitness-tracker-app-project/README.md

 ![Anime.js](https://img.shields.io/badge/animation-Anime.js-ff69b4)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

-FitMate is an interactive and dynamic React fitness tracking application designed to help you manage your workouts, monitor progress, and achieve your fitness goals.
+Fit-Mate is an interactive and dynamic React fitness tracking application designed to help you manage your workouts, monitor progress, and achieve your fitness goals.
 It features a clean, responsive UI with engaging animations and a personalized experience.

 ---